YashBansal1/Angular-The_Complete_Guide/Notes.md

 AppModule comes from app.module,ts file, in which @NgModule have an object in which there is bootstrap array which basically lists all the components that should be know to angular at the point of time, it analyzes our index.html file.
 Therefore angular knows about the AppComponent, it reads app.component.ts file and therefore knows this selector app route in turn its knows the html and css file with which to replace our app-root.

+# Angular Essentials

+## Project Structure

+tsconfig files simply control how typescript code will be compiled to the typescript code under the hood.
+The compilation will be triggered automatically by angular cli.

+package file manage the dependency of our applications.

+angular.json which contains extra configurations settings for angular cli and angular related tools.

+.editorconfig file contain rule for code editor for how the code should be formatted.

+src>app where we build our angular components and write angular code.

+style.css sets global style that will apply to the entire web application across all components.

+index.html file is the main html file which will be loaded when the visitor visits website.

+main.ts first code file to be executed when the angular application is loaded in the browser.

+assets file where we could store images.

 ## Components

+Decorators like @Component are used by Angular to add metadata & configuration to classes (and other things, as you'll see throughout the course).

+In addition, TypeScript gives you more control over how properties are defined in classes.

 There is main app component, root component which holds our entire application.
 So this root component, to this template, this html file off the app component is where we will add other components.
 These component have their own template , own styling and they can be used more than once.

 The nested components will not be added to the index.html file but the root component html file.
 Their selector will be added to app component HTML file.
 As the whole application is bootstrapped with the root component.

+    if inside the component we set the standalone property as true it will mark the component as standalone component.
+Component where standalone property is false are called module based component.

+The standalone property is only available in angular 14 and above.
+Despite the standalone property being true or false the way we work with the components and general features are same.

+The aim behind the component tree is that the component that are the part of the same application or same tree will be able to work together and communicate with each other.

+We have to register the App components in order to use them in them other components.
+For older angular version(ogv) we can do so by going in app.module.ts and in ngModule decorator providing the component in the declarations.
+For new Angular version (ngv) we need to provide the component in the component decorator imports of the component where we wish to use it.

+In ngv you have to add the src/asstes to the the asset in angular.json

 ## AppModule and Component Declaration